florianheinemann/passwordless/README.md

 ## Getting you started

+The following should provide a quick-start in using Passwordless.
+If you need more details check out the [example](https://github.com/florianheinemann/passwordless/tree/master/examples/simple-mail), the [deep dive](https://passwordless.net/deepdive), or the [documentation](https://passwordless.net/docs/Passwordless.html).
+Also, don't hesitate to raise comments and questions on [GitHub](https://github.com/florianheinemann/passwordless/issues).

 ### 1. Install the module:

 `$ npm install passwordless --save`

-Usually you also want to install a TokenStore such as [MongoStore](https://github.com/florianheinemann/passwordless-mongostore) and something to deliver the tokens.
+Usually you also want to install a TokenStore such as [MongoStore](https://github.com/florianheinemann/passwordless-mongostore) and something to deliver the tokens (be it email, SMS or any other means).
+For example:

 `$ npm install passwordless-mongostore --save`

 `$ npm install emailjs --save`

+If you need to store your tokens differently consider [developing a new TokenStore](https://github.com/florianheinemann/passwordless-tokenstore-test) and let [us know](https://twitter.com/thesumofall).

 ### 2. Require the needed modules
 You will need: